-Your choices for off grid refrigerators have never been so wide.
-While some of you may be team propane, others are going to want a 12 volt option that is reasonably sized.
+Your choices for off-grid refrigerators have never been so wide.
+While some of you may be team propane, others are going to want a 12-volt option that is reasonably sized.

-Having a very large fridge can be expensive and challenging off grid.
+Having a very large fridge can be expensive and challenging off-grid.
 I think it is worth it to go over a few ways to save yourself some space and money and then look at some of the many options you have to choose from.

-Watch Out For The Condiment & Leftover Trap
+Watch Out for the Condiment & Leftover Trap

-Leftovers happen too but since fridges are inexpensive and readily available used, they have become super sized and if you have the space you will fill it just like with a storage building or house!
+Leftovers happen too but since fridges are inexpensive and readily available used, they have become super-sized and if you have the space you will fill it just like with a storage building or house!

 Leftovers are great but planning out meals where they are kept to a reasonable level and you are not just refrigerating food that never gets eaten can save space, money, and work.